USC hosts Long Beach State following Murray's 21-point game

 Long Beach State Beach (4-5) at USC Trojans (7-3, 2-0 Pac-12)

+The Trojans are 5-1 on their home court.
+USC is sixth in the Pac-12 with 13.9 assists per game led by Drew Peterson averaging 6.0.

-The Beach have gone 1-3 away from home.
-Long Beach State ranks seventh in the Big West with 23.8 defensive rebounds per game led by Lassina Traore averaging 5.1.
+The Beach are 1-3 on the road.
+Long Beach State is sixth in the Big West with 23.8 defensive rebounds per game led by Lassina Traore averaging 5.1.

-TOP PERFORMERS: Boogie Ellis is shooting 36.5% from beyond the arc with 1.9 made 3-pointers per game for the Trojans, while averaging 14.4 points.
-Drew Peterson is shooting 45.3% and averaging 13.8 points for USC.
+TOP PERFORMERS: Boogie Ellis is scoring 14.4 points per game and averaging 3.0 rebounds for the Trojans.
+Peterson is averaging 1.5 made 3-pointers for USC.

 Murray is averaging 14.4 points, 4.4 assists and two steals for the Beach.
 Marcus Tsohonis is averaging 12.4 points for Long Beach State.